router5/router5.github.io/_guides/navigation.md

     .start();
 ```

-Invoking the `.start()` function will:
+Invoking the `.start([startPathOrState ,] done)` function will:

-- Navigate to the default route if the current URL does not match an existing route
+- Navigate to the default route if the current URL does not match an existing route, or if the matched route cannot be activated
 - Start listening to _popstate_ events (triggered by back and forward buttons, and a manual change in the URL bar)
 - Enable navigation

+A start path can be supplied and the router will use it to match a route and navigate to it: it is designed to be used server-side
+for universal Javascript applications.
+You can also pass to `start()` an initial state which will set the router to that state, without
+navigating to it: see [universal applications](/docs/universal-applications.html).

 ## Defining a default route